 WRSC Cruising is About Sailing and Fellowship

 The majority of our cruises are weekend cruises so that working members are able to participate.
 Each year there is a mix of land and water based destinations such as St. Michaels, Wye River, Chester River, Solomon's, and Gibson Island to name but a few.
 Kids and dogs and guests are always welcome.
 Select those cruises that look interesting and mark your calendar.
-We still need a few leaders, so you see a cruise you would like to lead, contact Bernie Doyle and let him know.
+The Cruising Fleet Captain is Bernie Doyle.
 If you are new to cruising, joining an existing fleet is the best way to learn the ropes.

 |WRSC 2019 Cruising Schedule|

 |Apr 27-28||Shake Down Cruise NOC||Erick & Maggie Chiang||Church Creek (S. River)||Sea|